patrickbwarren/inkscape-survex-export/README.md

 match up the corresponding stations in the different survey data files and it may be necessary to export these stations through the `*begin` and `*end` blocks in each file.

-5. Path names in Inkscape can be set by Object &rarr; Object properties&hellip;

 ### Examples